freenas/freenas-docs/userguide/sharing.rst

 Authorized Accesses
 ~~~~~~~~~~~~~~~~~~~

-If you will be using CHAP or mutual CHAP to provide authentication,
+When using CHAP or mutual CHAP to provide authentication,
-you must create an authorized access in
+creating an authorized access in
 :menuselection:`Sharing --> Block (iSCSI) --> Authorized Accesses
---> Add Authorized Access`.
+--> Add Authorized Access` is recommended.
 This screen is shown in
 :numref:`Figure %s <iscsi_add_auth_access_fig>`.

 .. note:: This screen sets login authentication.
 This is different